mayolatoye/Interactive-Lab-Hub/Final Lab/README.md

 _Magic Mirror_

 Using the UI and connecting to the Raspeberry Pi allowed front end maximal manipulation and re-design.
-This tutorial is a useful guide to [follow](https://medium.com/@lihz01051/my-experience-of-building-a-smart-mirror-5ebd6ab512bf)
+This tutorial is a useful guide to [follow](https://medium.com/@lihz01051/my-experience-of-building-a-smart-mirror-5ebd6ab512bf) you can also see teh customm code for this project [here](https://github.com/mayolatoye/Interactive-Lab-Hub/tree/Fall2021/Final%20Lab/mindfulmirror)

 _Visualizations_